 - Diabetes.
 People with type 1 or type 2 diabetes are at risk for developing diabetic retinopathy.
 The longer a person has diabetes, the more likely he or she is to develop diabetic retinopathy, particularly if the diabetes is poorly controlled.

 - Race.
-Hispanics and African Americans are at greater risk for developing diabetic retinopathy.
+Hispanics and African Americans are at greater risk of developing diabetic retinopathy.

 - Medical conditions.
 People with other medical conditions, such as high blood pressure and high cholesterol, are at greater risk.

 - Pregnancy.
-Pregnant women face a higher risk for developing diabetes and diabetic retinopathy.
+Pregnant women face a higher risk of developing diabetes and diabetic retinopathy.
 If a woman develops gestational diabetes, she has a higher risk of developing diabetes as she ages.